i-am-andrew-hetzler/dissertation/README.md

 Receipts were written for each phase of the study.
 There are three receipts: (a) architecture analysis, (b) legislation analysis, and (c) legislation collection.
 Each receipt contains the start and end dates for that activity.
 In the case of the _legislation analysis_, notes were kept for each expert exchange.

+## Running the PoC
+**NOTE** Mac users must run the cryptogen binary first before running poc.sh.
+You will need to allow the binary to run.
+You can do that by double-clicking the binary, open _System Preferences > Privacy & Security_ and scroll down to where the binary is blocked.
+Click allow, run the binary again, click allow and enter your password.
+You should no longer get prompted to allow the _cryptogen_ binary.